Trial Lawyers

 Posted By DAM Firm | August 12 2024 | Nevada, Workers' Compensation

 Sustaining a work injury is more than just a nuisance.
 Injuries can significantly affect your day-to-day life, not to mention your ability to continue to pay your bills.
-If you have been injured at work in Nevada, then you need to know how to file a workers’ compensation claim, and you need to do so as quickly as possible.
+If you have been injured at work in Las Vegas, then you need to know how to file a workers’ compensation claim, and you need to do so as quickly as possible.
 Any delay or hesitation on your part could significantly jeopardize your ability to recover compensation for your losses.

 Below is a step-by-step process for filing a workers’ comp claim in Nevada.